The role of the CISO

-With the General Data Protection Regulation (GDPR) now in full swing, there is even increased pressure on organisations to ensure all data follows best security practices and falls in line with new legislation.
+With the General Data Protection Regulation (GDPR) now in full swing, there is even increased pressure on organisations to ensure all data follows best security practices and falls in line with the new legislation.
 The CISO is paramount to this, becoming the key link between an organisations IT department and the information setup process.
-One report even states 79% of CICO’s believe GDPR is the most important topic to their role.
+One report even states 79% of CICO’s believe GDPR is the most important topic in their role.

 CISO’s on the majority of occasions are responsible for the budgetary decisions regarding cybersecurity spend.
-However within some businesses the CFO is still solely accountable for security finances.
+However, within some businesses the CFO is still solely accountable for security finances.
 As CFO’s do not always have the in-depth security knowledge a CISO possesses, company funding may not be sufficient.
 Organisations therefore structured in this manner may not be equipped effectively to tackle a cyber-breach within the business.

-CISO’s, whilst accountable for the majority of security facets within a business, need to ensure their considerations include an emphasis on risk management.
+CISO’s, whilst accounting for the majority of security facets within a business, need to ensure their considerations include an emphasis on risk management.
 For example, ISO 27001 is the international standard for security systems and recommends the requirements for an Information Security Management System (ISMS).
 This system is pivotal for effective risk management, using a set of regulated processes which incorporate both people and technology to guard and manage any sensitive material.
 As CISO’s interact heavily with the risk function of a business, a CISO’s role could therefore eventually evolve into either a Chief Risk Officer (CRO) or Chief Security Officer (CSO).

 Many organisations look to hire CISO’s with a strong technical background.
 This can be both positive and negative.
-It is positive as CISO’s can engage in low level conversations with teams and staff members that sit in the 1st line of defence structure of a business.
+It is positive as CISO’s can engage in low-level conversations with teams and staff members that sit in the 1st line of defence structure of a business.
 However, as a consequence this could divert a CISO from driving security roadmaps and delivering strategy into the board.